nicholaswmin/dom/README.md

 I often need to write a demo/usage HTML snippet file for.. say a WebComponent I'm authoring.
-You want these demo snippets to be stupidly simple w/o dependencies so as not to detract from the actual component, but the verbosity of the native API makes it unergonomic & clutters up the file.
+You want these demo snippets to be stupidly simple so as not to detract from the actual component, but the verbosity of the native API makes it unergonomic & clutters up the file.

+On the other hand, if I were to keep adding stuff here, I might as well just use jQuery or an actual MVC framework.

 Ergo, this.

-On the other hand, if I were to keep adding stuff here, I might as well just use jQuery or an actual MVC framework.
-That's why it's good-enough with just 3 methods.
+These 3 methods are good enough.

 You can modify the source with your own methods if you need to.